Culinary School Pros and Cons: How to Decide If It’s For You

 Omni Hotels & Resorts Executive Chef Josh Hasho says culinary school is a gold star on a resume.

 In addition, dedicated culinary schools provide lots of opportunities that may lead to future employment.
-Your Chef Instructors, guest speakers, curated externship opportunities, alumni network, and co-students are all potential sources for future employment.
+Your Chef Instructors, guest speakers, curated hands-on industry externship opportunities, alumni network, and co-students are all potential sources for future employment.

 Study with a Variety of Chef Instructors in Culinary School